romeerez/orchid-orm/packages/docs/src/guide/columns-types.md

 ## Numeric types

-As not all database numeric types can fit into JS number type, some types will be returned as string.
+As not all database numeric types can fit into JS number type, some types will be returned as a string.

 ```ts
 // signed two-byte integer